To content

 Is a Master's degree worthwhile?

-In the Master's degree program, you will take part in courses (e.g. in a project group) that exclusively correspond to your interests.
+In the Master's degree program, you take part in courses (e.g. in a project group) that correspond exclusively to your interests.
 This specialization opens up further career prospects for you.
 The Master of Science is equivalent to the Diplom.

 The basic modules introduce a research area.
 You must complete three basic modules from at least two of the research areas.
 Specialization modules introduce you to current research topics.